emissary-ingress/emissary/docs/topics/using/filters/oauth2.md

  - `insecureTLS` disables TLS verification when speaking to an identity provider with an `https://` `authorizationURL`.
 This is discouraged in favor of either using plain `http://` or [installing a self-signed certificate](#installing-self-signed-certificates).
  - `renegotiateTLS` allows a remote server to request TLS renegotiation.
 Accepted values are "never", "onceAsClient", and "freelyAsClient".

-`"duration-string"` strings are parsed as a sequence of decimal numbers, each with optional fraction and a unit suffix, such as "300ms", "-1.5h" or "2h45m".
+`"duration"` strings are parsed as a sequence of decimal numbers, each with optional fraction and a unit suffix, such as "300ms", "-1.5h" or "2h45m".
 Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".
 See [Go `time.ParseDuration`](https://golang.org/pkg/time/#ParseDuration).

 ## `OAuth2` Path-Specific Arguments